daniel-beet/acme.sh.wiki-clone/DNS-API-Test.md

 This test must be passing before your PR can get merged.

-### 1. Let assume the usage of your api is like bellow:
+### 1. Let's assume the usage of your api is like bellow:

 ```
 export  MyDnsKey1=myValue1